sarah11918/jbrains/src/content/docs/blog/deciphering-an-11ty-error-message.md

 tags:
     - Adventures in 11ty
     - Refactoring
-# summary: >
+excerpt: >
-#     In the process of refactoring an 11ty configuration,
-#     I ran into an error message that I had to work hard
+    In the process of refactoring an 11ty configuration, I ran into an error message that I had to work hard to understand.
-#     to understand.
 Fortunately, microcommitting made it
-#     relatively easy to diagnose and fix the problem.
+    relatively easy to diagnose and fix the problem.
-# image: "/images/Adventures-in-11ty-Twitter-Post.png"
+image: "/images/Adventures-in-11ty-Twitter-Post.png"
 ---

 I recently started a [new project](https://the260bowler.ca/) and used this as an opportunity to learn and practise a few things, among which we find [11ty, a static site generator](https://www.11ty.dev/).
 I fancy myself a static site generator hipster&mdash;I did it before people called it "JAMstack" and made it cool&mdash;first with Octopress, then with [Jekyll](https://www.jekyllrb.com/).
 Indeed, I've built my other sites with Jekyll and even built the occasional plug-in, taking advantage of my experience working in Ruby.